 - MySQL 8.0 High-availability Edition (with local or enhanced SSDs)

-- MySQL 5.7 High-Availability Edition (based on local SSDs)
+- MySQL 5.7 High-availability Edition (with local or enhanced SSDs)

 - MySQL 5.6